-- All pretrial matters on limited civil cases excluding those heard in the law and motion, minors compromise, and fee waiver departments will be heard in Department 13.
-Matters requiring a hearing will be heard on the Limited Civil Pretrial Calendar on Fridays at 10:00 a.m.
+- All pretrial matters on limited civil cases excluding those heard in the law and motion, minors compromise, and fee waiver departments will be heard in Department 47.
+Matters requiring a hearing will be heard on the Limited Civil Pretrial Calendar on Mondays at 10:00 a.m.
 Tentative Rulings shall not be utilized for the Limited Civil Pretrial Calendar.

 - Ex Parte Applications

-(a) All ex parte applications for temporary relief, orders to show cause, orders shortening or extending time, or other kinds of orders on limited civil cases shall be set and heard in the Limited Civil Pretrial department, by appointment only, with at least 24 hours notice to the opposing party or counsel.
-Ex Parte Applications and supporting documents shall be filed and paid for at the court's public counter and endorsed copies shall be brought to the department at the time of the appointment.
+(a) All ex parte applications for temporary relief, orders to show cause, orders shortening or extending time, or other kinds of orders on limited civil cases shall be set and heard in the Limited Civil Pretrial department, by appointment only, with at least 24 hour notice to the opposing party or counsel.
+Ex parte applications and supporting documents shall be filed and paid for at the Court's public counter and endorsed copies shall be brought to the department at the time of the appointment.
 Such applications must include a written supporting declaration, stating whether opposing party is represented by counsel, whether that party has been contacted and has agreed to the requested order, or why the order should be issued without such notice.
-The adequacy of the application for temporary relief will be determined on the papers submitted.
+The adequacy of the ex parte application for temporary relief will be determined on the papers submitted.
 If the application is deemed adequate, the court may allow supplemental argument, either oral or written, by either party.

-(b) Except by order of the court, upon a showing of good cause, all ex parte applications presented to the court seeking to set a matter on shortened time must provide for opposition papers to be filed and served five (5) court days and reply papers to be filed and served two (2) court days prior to the hearing date.
-The court, in its discretion, may order a shorter time or that there by no reply; but in no event shall the last paper by filed no later than 9:00 a.m. two (2) court days before the hearing.
+(b) Except by order of the Court, upon a showing of good cause, all ex parte applications presented to the Court seeking to set a matter on shortened time must provide for opposition papers to be filed and served five (5) court days and reply papers to be filed and served two (2) court days prior to the hearing date.
+The Court, in its discretion, may order a shorter time or that there be no reply; but in no event shall the last paper be filed later than 9:00 a.m. two (2) court days before the hearing.
 The moving papers must be accompanied by a copy of the order and all papers, including subsequent papers filed in the matter, must indicate on the caption page that the matter was brought on an order shortening time with specific identification of the date of the order and name of the Judge.

 LC-B Alternative Dispute Resolution

-- Attorneys shall provide their clients with a copy of the Sacramento County Superior Court ADR Information Package at the earliest available opportunity.
-Plaintiffs and cross complainants shall serve a copy of the Sacramento County Superior Court ADR information package on each defendant or cross-defendant at the time the complaint or cross-complaint is served as required by California Rules of Court, rule 3.221 - external link.
+- Attorneys shall provide their clients with a copy of the Court's Alternative Dispute Resolution (ADR) Information Package at the earliest available opportunity.
+Plaintiffs and cross complainants shall serve a copy of the ADR Information Package on each defendant or cross-defendant at the time the complaint or cross-complaint is served as required by California Rules of Court, rule 3.221 - external link.

 - Arbitration shall occur in a limited civil case under the following circumstances: